Exodus 3:1-15 (NRSV)

 Lesson Three: Sometimes the Lord comes to, calls forth the curious among us, those who dare to enter dialogue with the divine.
 Moses had to have enough curiosity to come over to the bush and see what was happening.
 Some people are so clueless spiritually that they have lost their curiosity.
 You, obviously, have not lost your curiosity.

-Lesson Four: Just as the Lord chose an ordinary bush in the desert as a means of self-revelation, so the Lord seems to choose ordinary, everyday objects and experiences in the world to confront, call, speak to us, show forth, say, "I am!"
+Lesson Four: Just as the Lord chose an ordinary bush in the desert as a means of self-revelation, so the Lord chooses ordinary, everyday objects and experiences in the world to confront, call, speak to us, show forth, say, "I am!"
 We may fail to notice that we are already standing on holy ground, for “every common bush is afire with God.”
 If you fail to recognize that you are now in the presence of God, it will block your spiritual journey.

 Moses, of course, lived centuries ago, and Mann is a fictional character.

 Elie Wiesel, at age 15, witnessed the horrors of the Nazi prison camp of Auschwitz.
 His mother and younger sister perished in the gas chambers.
 He lived in four different concentration camps.
 He vowed never to speak of his experiences.
 He wanted to move on with his life.
 Yet, out of the pain came his calling in life.
-He wrote his novel, Night, and his vocation became clear.
+He authored his novel, Night, and his vocation became clear.
 He was not just to write.
 He was to remind people of what happened back then, so that it would not happen again.

 It is always a temptation when wounded by life to be so focused on our personal problems that we retreat from people and from the larger communities of which we are a part.
 Moses’ call is a challenge for any of us who want to retreat from life because of the wounds it gave us, and who are tempted to drop out and let the world deal with its problems without us.

-By the way, churches can go through a trauma so difficult that they can focus on the wounds.
+Churches can go through a trauma so difficult that they can focus on the wounds.
 Many churches are going through this today.
 They have lost a sense of why they are here.
 The burning bush may be right there, in the community in which God has placed them.
 Will they see the holiness of this place, hear the call of God on their community, and be what God is calling them to be?
 The message for us is to choose to live.
 Not to begin, but to begin again!

 [1] A significant objection to the documentary hypothesis came from Van Seters.
 For him, the call of Moses reflects very well the nature of the Yahwistic composition of the Pentateuch.
 As a writer of the exilic period, the Yahwist made extensive use of both the Deuteronomic History and a corpus of prophetic traditions to shape his presentation of Moses and the exodus.
 The call narrative is not the beginning of the prophetic call tradition, but the end of the process by which Moses becomes the greatest of all the prophets.
 He experiences a theophany like that of Isaiah and of Ezekiel, but in a way that typifies the divine presence forever afterward, as the menorah.
 He becomes the reluctant prophet who struggles with the unbelief of the people, like Jeremiah.
 He receives the dual task of proclaiming both salvation to this people and judgment on the rulers, in this case the heathen.
 As in II Isaiah, the God of the patriarchs is also the God of the exodus deliverance.